 In painting the chrysanthemum, this idea must be clearly understood so that the transmittal of it originates in the heart and passes through the wrist to the brush.

-As the third painting topic of the “Four Gentlemen”, the Chrysanthemum brush journey will cover centred and side brush strokes and also learn the outlined stroke techniques.
+As the third painting topic (following Bamboo and Orchid) of the “Four Gentlemen”, the Chrysanthemum brush journey will cover centred and side brush strokes and also learn the outlined stroke techniques.
 We will explore mindfulness, awareness and presence through mindful breathing, body posture and meditative brush practice as we learn to paint Chrysanthemum (“菊”) .

 Each session begins with simple movement and breathing exercises of Kum Nye (from the Tibetan Buddhist tradition) – suitable for people of all ages and fitness levels – to help us relax and be present in the body.